-The student must submit to the Graduate Administrator:
+The student must meet with the Graduate Administrator to compile the following:

 - 1. The Checklist for PhD Candidacy (with appropriate documentation) - 2.
 Petition for Approval of Candidacy for a Doctoral Degree (C-2) (Note: if an additional dissertation committee member is non-Rice faculty, include a copy of CV). - 3.
 Candidacy Master's Degree (G-1)